Iman Shumpert: Cleveland Cavaliers (2015–2018)

 On January 5, 2015, Shumpert was traded to the Cleveland Cavaliers from the Knicks in a three-team trade that also involved the Oklahoma City Thunder.
 Cleveland received Shumpert and J. R. Smith from the Knicks and a first round pick in the 2015 NBA draft from the Thunder, while Cleveland sent Dion Waiters to Oklahoma City and Lou Amundson, Alex Kirk, and a second round pick in the 2019 NBA draft to the Knicks, and the Thunder sent Lance Thomas to the Knicks.

-On January 23, he made his debut for the Cavaliers, recording 8 points, 2 rebounds and 2 assists in the 129-90 win over the Charlotte Hornets.
-The Cavaliers made it to the 2015 NBA Finals, but they lost to the Golden State Warriors in six games.
+On January 23, Shumpert made his debut for the Cavaliers, recording eight points, two rebounds, and two assists in the 129–90 victory over the Charlotte Hornets.
+The Cavaliers made it to the 2015 NBA Finals, but they lost to the Golden State Warriors in six games despite a 2–1.

 On July 9, 2015, Shumpert re-signed with the Cavaliers to a four-year, $40 million contract.
-On September 29, 2015, he was ruled out for three months after suffering a ruptured Extensor Carpi Ulnaris sheath in his right wrist.
-He made his season debut on December 11 against the Orlando Magic, scoring 14 points off the bench in a 111–76 win.
-On March 5, 2016, he recorded 12 points and a career-high 16 rebounds off the bench in a 120–103 win over the Boston Celtics.
-On April 11, he was ruled out for the Cavaliers' final two games of the regular season after getting his left knee drained.
+On September 29, he was ruled out for three months after suffering a ruptured Extensor Carpi Ulnaris sheath in his right wrist.
+Shumpert made his season debut on December 11 against the Orlando Magic, scoring 14 points off the bench in the 111–76 victory.
+On March 5, 2016, he recorded 12 points and a career-high 16 rebounds off the bench in a 120–103 victory over the Boston Celtics.
+On April 11, Shumpert was ruled out for the Cavaliers' final two games of the regular season after getting his left knee drained.
 Shumpert returned in time for the playoffs and helped the Cavaliers make it to the NBA Finals for the second straight season.
 The Cavaliers would again face the Golden State Warriors.
-Despite the Cavaliers going down 3–1 in the series following a Game 4 loss, they went on to win the series in seven games to become the first team in NBA history to win the championship after being down 3–1.
+Despite the Cavaliers going down 3–1 in the series following a Game 4 loss, they went on to win the series in seven games to become the first team in NBA history to win the NBA Finals after being down 3–1.

 Cavaliers' coach Tyronn Lue started using Shumpert at backup point guard early on in the 2016–17 season.
-On March 14, 2017, he scored a season-high 18 points in a 128–96 win over the Detroit Pistons.
-Shumpert helped the Cavaliers go 12–1 over the first three rounds of the playoffs to reach the NBA Finals for a third straight season.
-There the Cavaliers matched-up with the Golden State Warriors, but lost the series in five games.
+On March 14, 2017, he scored a season-high 18 points in a 128–96 victory over the Detroit Pistons.
+Shumpert helped the Cavaliers go 12–1 over the first three rounds of the playoffs to reach the NBA Finals for the third straight season.
+There, the Cavaliers matched up with the Warriors again, but lost the series in five games.

 On December 1, 2017, Shumpert was ruled out for six to eight weeks following surgery on his left knee.
-He returned to action on January 23, 2018 against the San Antonio Spurs.
+Shumpert returned to action on January 23, 2018, against the San Antonio Spurs.